lyclyc52/Animator/readme.txt

 5.edit CR curves
 In CR curve mode, click "Some Bonus" button and enable "Add inner control".
 Click "Apply" button.
 You will see some extra controll points which is not on the curve.
 You can drag those new points to control the curve.(Also support "Warp")

+W spline control options			yes/no
+W TGA						yes/no
+W mirror					yes/no
+W billboard					yes
+W Fire						yes
++W snow						yes
++W firworks					yes
+	turn on each of these by using the left sliders
+W environment mapping				yes/no
+W motion blur					yes/no
+W Runge-Kutta					yes/no
+W OpenGL Display list				yes/no
+W de Casteljau					yes/no
+B spring-mass system				yes
++B spring based cloth				yes
+B collision detection AND handling		yes
+	turn on the collision detection on the left slider pls, the effect can be seen from the smoke of the model B general subdvision curves			yes/no
+B height fields					yes
+B metaballs					yes/no
+BW lens flare					yes/no
+BW your great UI idea				yes/no
+2B flocks					yes
+	turn on with slider
+2B C2 interpolating curve			yes/no
+2B edit CR curves				yes/no
+2B UI to select model parts by clicking		yes/no
+2B quaternions					yes/no
+2B bspline surface				yes/no
+3B projected textures				yes
+	turn on the projection texture slider on the left
+3B motion warping				yes/no
+3B cell shading					yes/no
+4B rigid-body simulations 			yes/no
+4B subdivision surfaces				yes/no
+8B+ mouse/keyboard computer games (using IK)	yes/no